dream2hvn/Codveda-Internship/README.md

 This notebook performs initial exploration and visualization to understand the structure and distribution of the data.

 ✅ **How to Run:**
-- Run this notebook after completing data cleaning (Task 2).
+- Run all cells sequentially from top to bottom.
 - Observe the plots and descriptive statistics generated.
 - Modify or extend visualizations based on your analysis needs.